 And we also visited the Pilgrimage Church of the Assumption of the Virgin Mary at a perfect spring day.
 And lighted a candle.

 The mountain also is an important outpost for the German Meteorological Network.
 Weather was observed, documented and filed here since as early as 1781 by the “Augustiner Monks” from nearby Monastery Rottenbuch who also organized the Pilgrimage business.
+And operated a beer brewery in Munich.

 We could see many places from up here which we had visited before: